There are a number of initiatives that are particularly important for the Division in the next few years.

 - quality data to measure the gap in health outcomes

-We are developing our spatial information capabilities as application of this new technology promises benefits in many areas of health, from environmental health to disaster management and into the clinical arena.
-In 2009, we were partners in a successful bid for a Cooperative Research Centre in Spatial Information.
-The WA Department of Health has received two WA Spatial Excellence Awards - for the Esperance Lead Information Portal in 2009 and for HealthTracks (a web-based mapping tool) in 2010.
+We have strongly developed our spatial information capabilities as application of this new technology promises benefits in many areas of health, from environmental health to disaster management and into the clinical arena.
+Since 2009, we have been partners in the Cooperative Research Centre in Spatial Information.

-We will continue to utilise our world class data linkage system, which is the best in Australia, to deliver high quality research outputs, and inform the development of an improved national system.
+We will continue to utilise and develop our world class data linkage system , which is the best in Australia, to deliver high quality research outputs, and inform the development of an improved national system.